abletech/addressfinder-magento-1/README.md

 ### Installation Using Composer

-To install the AddresssFinder module for Magento 1, simply run:
+To install the AddresssFinder module for Magento 1, run:

 ```
 composer require addressfinder/module-magento1
+composer config extra.magento-root-dir "MAGENTO INSTALLATION DIRECTORY"
+composer require magento-hackathon/magento-composer-installer:*
+composer run-script post-install-cmd -vvv -- --redeploy
 ```

+The magento-hackathon/magento-composer-installer creates symlinks between the vendor files created by composer, and your magento install.
+For this to work, you must tell composer where you have installed Magento.

 > **Tip**: Don't forget to [enable symlinks](https://magento.stackexchange.com/a/184185) in your Magento installation to enable Composer installation to work.
 This isn't specific to AddressFinder, but a common "gotcha".
 [Read more](https://github.com/magento-hackathon/magento-composer-installer/issues/51).